mdibl/biocore_documentation/bioinformatics/worksheets/transcriptome_assessment_worksheet.md

 Once you've extracted your ORFS, you can predict likely coding regions using TransDecoder.Predict

-* Final set of candidate coding regions have the flag '.transdecoder' and consist of extensions .pep, .cds, .gff3, and .bed
+* Normally, final set of candidate coding regions have the flag '.transdecoder' and consist of extensions .pep, .cds, .gff3, and .bed

 ```
 transcripts.fasta.transdecoder.pep : peptide sequences for the final candidate ORFs; all shorter candidates within longer ORFs were removed.